Zwei: The Arges Adventure

-Zwei: The Arges Adventure is an 2001 action role-playing game developed by Nihon Falcom for Windows, PlayStation 2, and PlayStation Portable.
+Zwei: The Arges Adventure is a 2001 action role-playing game developed by Nihon Falcom for Windows, PlayStation 2, and PlayStation Portable.
 An English version for Windows was released by Xseed Games in January 2018.
-A sequel, Zwei: The Ilvard Insurrection, was released in September 2008.
+A sequel, Zwei: The Ilvard Insurrection, was released in 2008.

 In reference to the game's title, gameplay consists of alternating between two main characters, Pipiro and Pokkle.
 Pipiro is able to perform magical spells and techniques, while Pokkle executes only physical attacks.
 The game's plot centers around Pokkle and Pipiro and their quest to track down six goddess statues stolen from their village.